Skip to content

 FDT: FDT, Fast Data Transport, is a Java based file transfer application.
 CHPC has an installation that is located at /uufs/chpc.utah.edu/sys/pkg/fdt/0.9.20.
 FDT can be used in three modes: server, client and SCP.

 • In Client mode the client will connect to the specified host, where an FDT Server is expected to be running.
-The client can either read or write file from/to the server.
+The client can either read or write files from/to the server.

 • In the SCP (Secure Copy) mode the local FDT instance will use SSH to start/stop the FDT server and/or client.
 The security is based on ssh credentials.
 The server started in this mode will accept connections ONLY from the "SCP" client.